hindu-comm/weblogs/manasataramgini/2009/01/2009-01-04_cephalopod-intelligence-in-action.md

-observations carried out in Lanka it was noticed that in addition to their own alarm calls, they also frequently used the alarm and mobbing calls of other species as well as the calls of predators like Blue magpie, the Crested serpent eagle and even cats.
+observations carried out in Lanka it was noticed that in addition to their own alarm calls, they also frequently used the alarm and mobbing calls of other species as well as the calls of predators like Blue magpie, the Crested serpent eagleand even cats.
 Here it is believed that the drongo amplifies the alarm effect in mixed species flocks or even threatens potential predators imitating calls of other predators.
 The drongo is also known to be more efficient in foraging food in